erdo/n8/README.md

 exit the app (so in the above example, 3 clicks back to exit: Shanghai -> Mumbai -> London -> exit)

 By Temporal we mean something more like a time based history.
-Let's take the example from above, a temporal version of the above navigation graph might look like this:
+Let's take the example from above, a temporal version might look like this:

 ``` kotlin
     tabsOf(